ckan/ckan/doc/datastore.rst

 with a powerful Web-accessible Data API, all seamlessly integrated into the CKAN interface and authorization system.

 .. note:: The DataStore requires PostgreSQL 9.0 or later.
+It is possible to use the DataStore on verions prior to 9.0 (for example 8.4).
+However, the :ref:`datastore_search_sql` will not be available and the set-up is slightly different.
+See :ref:`old_pg` for mroe details.

 .. warning:: The DataStore does not support hiding resources in a private dataset.